embedded-boston/awesome-embedded-systems/README.md

 - [FreeRTOS](http://www.freertos.org/) - A free use Real Time Operating system which is widely used and supports a large number of platforms.
 - [RIOT](https://github.com/RIOT-OS/)  - A free OS for IoT devices providing foundational trust services.
 The trust services include device identity, sealing, attestation, and data integrity.
 The term “Robust” is used because the minimal trusted computing base is tiny, and because RIoT capabilities can remotely re-establish trust in devices that have been compromised by malware.
 - [RTEMS](https://www.rtems.org/) - Real-Time Executive for Multiprocessor Systems or RTEMS is an open source Real Time Operating System (RTOS) that supports open standard application programming interfaces (API) such as POSIX.
 It is used in space flight, medical, networking and many more embedded devices using processor architectures including ARM, PowerPC, Intel, Blackfin, MIPS, Microblaze and more.
- [Fuschia](https://github.com/fuchsia-mirror/magenta) - Magenta is the core platform that powers the Fuchsia OS.
-Magenta is composed of a microkernel (source in kernel/...) as well as a small set of userspace services, drivers, and libraries (source in system/...) necessary for the system to boot, talk to hardware, load userspace processes and run them, etc. Fuchsia builds a much larger OS on top of this foundation.

 #### Commercial